ggonnella/fastsubtrees/docs/CLI.md

 #### Generalized source of attribute values

-As a generalized attribute values source, the path to a Python module is passed, using the option ``--module``, which contain a function, yielding tuples ``(node_ID, attribute_value)``.
+As a generalized attribute values source, the path to a Python module is passed, using the option ``--module``.
+The module defines a function, yielding tuples ``(node_ID, attribute_value)``.
 The default function name is ``attribute_values`` and can be changed using the option ``--fn``.